My Accidental Third-Act Solo “Career:” covid & injury force my hand–and voice

 My Voice Deserts Me

-By March 2021 I had about 20 songs in my repertoire.
+By March 2021, I had about 20 songs in my repertoire.
 Half were covers and half were back-catalogue originals.
 A number of that group of 20 ended up on the cutting room floor.
 Being somewhat Type A, I was still rehearsing 30 – 40 minutes a day, seven days a week.
-Then all of a sudden I lost the top three notes in my range.
-(And I had already discovered that—as opposed to my vocal peak at 39—I had already lost four whole-step notes.)
-So off the to the vocal chord doc I went.
+Then all of a sudden I lost the top three notes in my vocal range.
+(And I had already discovered that as opposed to my vocal peak at 39, I had already lost four whole-step notes.)
+So off the to the vocal cord doc I went.
 I was put on an extremely restricted diet (no caffeine, no citrus, no a-bunch-of-other stuff, no alcohol) and told not to sing for four months.
 During that time, I dutifully played through my repertoire on guitar alone, which is excruciatingly boring given that those guitar arrangements are designed to be accompaniments.

 Mark Christine, my de facto vocal coach, guided my slow ramp-up to singing again.
-In all, I lost a lot of momentum, about eight months worth.
+I had lost a lot of momentum, about eight months worth.
 It was a slog.

 As I came back, I wrote a few more songs and reclaimed and reworked others from my albums and my unrecorded back catalogue.
 The tenor of the sets began to skew more original.

-So in 2023, when my 70th birthday was on the calendar in August, I decided I wanted to throw a mini-house concert to test the waters as a full-fledged solo singer-songwriter.
-Mark and Lenne were in town to back me up on a couple of songs and while I overcame my nerves and enjoyed performing solo, my guests enjoyed it even more.
+So in 2023, with my 70th birthday on the calendar in August, I decided I wanted to throw a mini-house concert to test the waters as a solo singer-songwriter.
+Mark and Lenne were in town and so were able to back me up on a couple of songs and while I overcame my nerves and enjoyed performing solo, my guests enjoyed it even more.
 It went so well Barri threw another house concert in September.

-The Vinyl Palace rehearsal studio where the transformation occurred.
+The Vinyl Palace rehearsal studio where everything happened.

-So, enough about me(!), that’s my pandemic transformation.
-I am fascinated by how the pandemic force-transformed nearly all of our lives.
-I think we should cultivate and share those stories—something like a Moth Radio Hour series just on this topic.
-We’re all rocked by many of the changes wrought by Covid.
-I think it helps to share how we, each and every one of us, got here.
+That’s my pandemic transformation.
+I am fascinated by how the pandemic forcibly transformed our lives.
+I think we should cultivate and share those stories.
+We’re all rocked by the changes wrought by Covid.
+I think sharing stories helps us to appreciate how we got where we are today.

 Comments are closed.